-e. holding period
+e. holding and exercise period

-RSUs and PSUs awarded to the Management Board members are subject to a holding period of four (4) years from grant.
-However, notwithstanding the holding period the Supervisory Board is authorised to release a limited number of shares sufficient to satisfy tax liability arising at vesting which early release due to tax burden is consistent with the GCGC.
-In addition, the Supervisory Board may also exceptionally accelerate or delay the release of shares in exceptional circumstances if the scheduled release date would result in an earlier or greater tax liability and/or if it would eventually lead to the release of the shares at a time when such delivery is restricted by law or by policy (example by dealing restrictions), securities laws or otherwise and/or if the Management Board member's ability to hold or deal in the shares acquired or the proceeds of sale of or dividends payable on such shares would be restricted or prohibited or in the event of a change of control.
+Long term incentive grants awarded to the Management Board members are subject to a holding period of four (4) years from grant.
+However, notwithstanding the holding period, the Supervisory Board is authorised to release a limited number of shares or options sufficient to satisfy tax liability arising at vesting to the extent consistent with the GCGC.
+In addition, the Supervisory Board may also accelerate or delay the release of shares or options or extend the exercise period of the options in exceptional circumstances if the scheduled release date would result in an earlier or greater tax liability and/or if it would eventually lead to the release of the shares or options at a time when such release is restricted by law or by policy (example by dealing restrictions), securities laws or otherwise and/or if the Management Board member's ability to hold or deal in the shares, exercise the options, or the proceeds of sale of or dividends payable on such shares would be restricted or prohibited or in the event of a change of control.